wispoffates/UltraTrader/UltraTrader/README.md

 ANY Item, Mob, NPC (even ones created with Citizens) can be a store.
 There will be no limits.
 I am even looking into creating PORTALABLE stores (as in, stores attached to items in hand, right click to access)

-* Stores will be accessable by voice (chat) by name.
+* Stores will be accessible by voice (chat) by name.
 * Stores will be clickable.
-* Stores will be configuable to cascade (Catagories -> Catagories -> Items)
+* Stores will be configurable to cascade (Catagories -> Catagories -> Items)
 * ADMIN, USER, SERVER shops will be possible.
 * Items will have custom ToolTips to represent cost

-Welcome to CITITRADERS Revisited, this will be the best most flexable store plugin ever created ;) Welcome home.
+Welcome to ULTRATRADER, this will be the best most flexable store plugin ever created ;) Welcome home.